how to clean cat litter box chonkypaws

 • Rinse the empty box with warm water.

-• Use unscented soap or a baking soda paste for gentle scrubbing.
+• Use unscented soap or a baking soda paste for gentle scrubbing, similar to how we recommend mild, pet-safe cleaning in our dog first aid kit checklist for keeping pet environments safe.

 • Rinse thoroughly no chemical residue should remain.